alexskvo10/Zero_Ground/README.md

 **Weapon Shop:**
 - Hover mouse over any weapon to see detailed stats tooltip
+- Hover mouse over any ammo to see price, quantity, and compatible weapons
 - Click on weapon to purchase (if you have enough money and inventory space)
+- Click on ammo to purchase (if you have compatible weapon and enough money)
-- Tooltip shows: damage, magazine size, reserve ammo, range, bullet speed, reload time, movement speed, fire mode
+- Weapon tooltip shows: damage, magazine size, reserve ammo, range, bullet speed, reload time, movement speed, fire mode
+- Ammo tooltip shows: price, quantity per purchase, list of compatible weapons

 ### Troubleshooting